readyapi/cligenius/docs/tutorial/testing.md

 And by using the `@something` you normally tell Python to replace the thing below (the function `main`) with the return of the `decorator` function (`new_main`).

-Now, in the specific case of **Types**, the decorator doesn't change the original function.
+Now, in the specific case of **Cligenius**, the decorator doesn't change the original function.
 It registers it internally and returns it unmodified.

 So, `new_main` is actually the same original `main`.

-So, in the case of **Types**, as it doesn't really modify the decorated function, that would be equivalent to:
+So, in the case of **Cligenius**, as it doesn't really modify the decorated function, that would be equivalent to:

 ```Python
 def main(name: str = "World"):